Lexington Winter Invitational

-You can request my flow after the round but by doing so you are releasing me of any liability regarding what's written on it.
+You can request my flow after the round.
+By doing so, you are releasing me of any liability regarding what's written on it.

 If you convince me to change my paradigm after judging you, I will give you 30 speaks.

 I won't be annoyed if you postround me, but I will probably complain about it to other people if you say something I think is dumb.

 Check out some of my debate experience on https://www.facebook.com/leekedludes/?fref=ts

 TL:DR- do whatever you want.
 I'm tabula rasa enough that if you make the argument for it, I'll evaluate anything, including not at all.
 You can override my entire paradigm with enough justification.
 Ask me about what's not on here.